 Creating a Culture of Safety in Football

-Preventing football injuries is not just the responsibility of individual players; it requires a collective effort from coaches, team staff, and the football community as a whole.
-Creating a culture of safety in football involves:
+Preventing football injuries isn’t solely the responsibility of individual players; it takes a collective effort from coaches, team staff, and the football community as a whole.
+Building a culture of safety in football involves:

 - Prioritizing player health and safety over winning at all costs